qiulang/vllm-sglang-perf/readme.md

 SGLang and vLLM are both high-performance inference frameworks for large language models, with SGLang taking a compilation-based approach while vLLM focuses on optimized attention and memory management.

 Before starting this comparison, I had no bias toward either framework and was simply curious about their relative performance.
 I understand benchmark testing without clear objectives can often be misleading and produce non-objective results.
-However, this project has a specific, focused goal: to evaluate how vLLM and SGLang perform when running a small LLM model on a **mid-range** NVIDIA GPU like A10, in both single and multi-GPU configurations.
+However, this project has a specific, focused goal: to evaluate how vLLM and SGLang perform when running a small LLM model on a **mid-range** NVIDIA GPU like **A10**, in both single and multi-GPU configurations.

+It's worth noting that official benchmarks from vLLM against SGLang exist (https://blog.vllm.ai/2024/09/05/perf-update.html), but these were conducted in September 2024 on high-end A100 and H100 GPUs.
+Our testing on mid-range A10 GPUs in April 2025 reflects different hardware profiles and more recent versions of both frameworks.
+The LLM inference landscape evolves rapidly, with both frameworks receiving regular updates that can significantly change performance characteristics.
+This highlights the importance of testing with your specific hardware, models, and the latest framework versions rather than relying solely on existing benchmarks.

 For this test, I selected the Qwen 2.5 7B quantized model.
 I specifically chose its AWQ variant rather than the GPTQ int 4-bit model, based on both information from sources like https://github.com/mit-han-lab/llm-awq and my own testing, which showed AWQ outperforming GPTQ int 4-bit models.